-Young Exceptional Children (YEC) is designed for teachers, early care and education personnel, administrators, therapists, family members, and others who work with or on behalf of children, ages birth to eight, who have identified disabilities, developmental delays, are gifted/talented, or are at risk of future developmental delays or school difficulties.
-One of the goals of the journal is to translate research findings into effective and useful strategies for practitioners and families.
+Young Exceptional Children (YEC) is designed for teachers, early care and education personnel, administrators, therapists, family members, and others who work with or on behalf of children, ages birth to eight, who have identified disabilities, developmental delays, are gifted/talented, or are considered at-risk of future developmental delays or challenges.
+One of the goals of the journal is to translate research findings into inclusive practices that are effective and useful for practitioners and families.
 Thus, articles should have a sound base in theory or research, yet be reader-friendly and written for a broad audience.

 |Camille Catlett||FPG Child Development Institute, University of North Carolina-Chapel Hill, USA|

 |Tran N. Templeton|